URL path: Index page // Akkermansia muciniphila, Molecular Detection

 Akkermansia muciniphila is a Gram-negative, non-motile, non-spore-forming anaerobic bacterium belonging to the phylum Verrucomicrobia.
 It was first isolated from the feces of a healthy individual in 2004.
 Akkermansia muciniphila relies for its growth in the presence of mucus as a source of carbon, nitrogen, and energy.
 It makes up 1% to 3% of the total gut microbiome and is found in more than 90% of healthy adults but declines in the elderly.

-Akkermansia muciniphila has been found to play an important role in host health by modulating the immune system, improving intestinal barrier function, and improving metabolism in the case of obesity and diabetes.
+Akkermansia muciniphila has been found to play an essential role in host health by modulating the immune system, improving intestinal barrier function, and improving metabolism in the case of obesity and diabetes.
 In addition, a correlation was found between a higher concentration of Akkermansia muciniphila and a lower incidence of obesity.
 Its concentration has been found to decrease in various types of diseases such as cancer, type 2 diabetes, inflammatory diseases, and liver diseases.
-Many studies aimed at treating metabolic diseases have focused on monitoring A. muciniphila levels to assess treatment success.
+Many studies on treating metabolic diseases have focused on monitoring A. muciniphila levels to assess treatment success.

 It has been found both in experimental animal models and in clinical trials in humans that Akkermansia muciniphila is in reduced concentrations in the intestine in the following pathological conditions: